Ursula Kuczynski

 Ursula Kuczynski (15 May 1907 – 7 July 2000), also known as Ruth Werner, Ursula Beurton and Ursula Hamburger, was a German Communist activist who spied for the Soviet Union during the 1930s and 1940s, most famously as the handler of nuclear scientist Klaus Fuchs.
 She moved to East Germany in 1950 when Fuchs was unmasked, and published a series of books related to her espionage activities, including her bestselling autobiography, Sonjas Rapport.

-Sources concerned with her espionage work in the 1930s/40s sometimes use the cover name originally suggested to her in Shanghai by her fellow intelligence operative Richard Sorge: "Sonja", "Sonja Schultz" or, after she moved to Britain, "Sonya".
+Sources concerned with her espionage work in the 1930s/40s sometimes use the cover name originally suggested to her in Shanghai by her fellow intelligence operative and lover Richard Sorge: "Sonja", "Sonja Schultz" or, after she moved to Britain, "Sonya".

 Life

 Early years

 Ursula Maria Kuczynski was born in Schöneberg, Berlin, Prussia, German Empire on 15 May 1907, the second of the six children of the economist and demographer Robert René Kuczynski and his wife Berta Kuczynski (née Gradenwitz), a painter.
 The family was a secular Jewish one.
-Ursula had four younger sisters: Brigitte (born 1910), Barbara (born 1913), Sabine (born 1919) and Renate (born 1923), and an older brother, Jürgen (born 1904) would later become a historian-economist with a controversial relationship of his own with the espionage community.
-The children were academically gifted, and the household was prosperous, employing a cook, a gardener, two household servants and a nanny.
+Ursula had four younger sisters: Brigitte (born 1910), Barbara (born 1913), Sabine (born 1919) and Renate (born 1923), and an older brother, Jürgen (born 1904), who would later become a historian-economist with a controversial relationship of his own with the espionage community.

+The children were academically gifted, and the household was prosperous, employing a cook, a gardener, two household servants and a nanny, Olga Muth.
 Ursula grew up in a small villa on the Schlachtensee lake in the Zehlendorf borough in the southwest of Berlin.
 When she was eleven she landed a screen role in The House of Three Girls (1918), the cinema version of Das Dreimäderlhaus.

-She attended the Lyzeum (secondary school) in Zehlendorf and then, between 1924 and 1926, undertook an apprenticeship as a book dealer.
+Ursula attended the Lyzeum (secondary school) in Zehlendorf and then, between 1924 and 1926, undertook an apprenticeship as a book dealer.
 She had already, in 1924, joined the left-leaning Free Employees league (AfA-Bund), and 1924 was also the year in which she joined the Young Communists (KJVD) and Germany's Red Aid (Rote Hilfe).
-In May 1926, the month of her nineteenth birthday, Ursula Kuczynski joined the Communist Party of Germany.
+In May 1926, the month of her nineteenth birthday, Ursula Kuczynski joined the Communist Party of Germany (KPD).

 Librarianship, marriage and politics

-In 1926/27 she attended a librarianship academy while working at a lending library.
+In 1926 and 1927, she attended a librarianship academy while working at a lending library.
 She then took a job at Ullstein Verlag, a large Berlin publishing house.
 However, she lost this job in 1928 after participating in a May-Day Demonstration and/or on account of her Communist Party membership.
-Between December 1928 and August 1929 she worked in a New York book shop before returning to Berlin where she married her first husband, Rudolf Hamburger, who was an architect and fellow member of the Communist Party.
+Between December 1928 and August 1929 she worked in a New York book shop before returning to Berlin where she married Rudolf Hamburger, an architect and fellow member of the Communist Party.
 It was also at this time that she set up the Marxist Workers' Library (MAB) in Berlin.
 She headed up the MAB between August 1929 and June 1930.